Hubdoc Alternatives for QuickBooks: An Honest 2026 Guide

 If you are a bookkeeper or accounting firm: Dext or AutoEntry.
 The line-item extraction, workflow controls, and multi-client handling are worth the price.

 If your invoices mostly arrive by email and you do not need line items: Expensent.
-It finds every invoice in your inbox, routes the ones you choose to @qbodocs.com with one-click rule creation, and lets QuickBooks' built-in OCR handle the rest.
-5-minute setup.
+It surfaces invoices it identifies in connected inboxes, routes the ones you choose to your QuickBooks forwarding address with one-click rule creation, and lets QuickBooks' built-in OCR handle the rest.

 If you have variable document volume month to month: AutoEntry's credit model fits better than flat tiers.

 If you process five receipts a month: Do not pay anything.
-Use native QuickBooks Receipts with @qbodocs.com.
+Use native QuickBooks Receipts with the forwarding address shown in your company.
 See the full QuickBooks receipt forwarding guide.

 If you are on QuickBooks Desktop: AutoEntry is the only tool on this list with real Desktop support.